 Her favorite thing is to be on the long leash and run after a ball.
 I always keep her on a leash otherwise she would chase all the birds.
 Outside of the birds though she’s really good, she stays near me and always check on me, you can tell she’s used to being off leash.

-She’s definitely a sweet heart and would do great in a high energy household with a lot of attention.
+She’s definitely a sweet heart and would do great in a household with a lot of attention, activity and affection.